What Is Generative Engine Optimization? 2026 Guide + Playbook

 How does generative engine optimization work?

 GEO works on the discovery → understanding → citation pipeline AI assistants run for every query.
 Discovery is whether your site is crawlable to GPTBot, ClaudeBot, and PerplexityBot, and whether your llms.txt and sitemap give them a clean map.
 Understanding is whether your JSON-LD schema names the entities, services, and Q&A pairs explicitly enough that the model can ground its answer in your content.
-Citation is whether your passages are 134–167 word self-contained blocks the model can lift verbatim and credit.
+Citation is whether your passages are 134 to 167 word self-contained blocks the model can lift verbatim and credit.
 Improve any of those three steps and your citation rate climbs.

 -